thiagolunardi/auctionhouse/README.md

     And my bid was placed first
     Then I am the highest bidder

-Scenario 4: Multiple users biddeng on an item - you are not first
+Scenario 4: Multiple users bidding on an item - you are not first
 -----------------------------------------------------------------

     Given I am in the auction room